Why Study Psychology?

 3. A signed Personal Information Disclosure Request and Consent form (page 2 of the application).

-Applications are reviewed in April for the Fall semester, and in late October, early November for the Winter semester.
-If you are conditionally selected, an interview will be arranged with the field supervisor.
-A final decision will be made within 4 - 6 weeks of the application deadline.
-Given that the selection process may take from 4 - 6 weeks, it is important for students to fully enroll in regular program courses for the Fall and Winter semesters.
+Given that the selection process may take up to 4-6 weeks months, it is important for students to fully enrol in regular program courses for the Fall and Winter terms.
 If selected for a field placement, it is the responsibility of the student to withdraw from one of their other courses to make room for their enrolment in PSYC 439.

-For more information contact:
+For more information:

 Dr. Lori Harper, Clinical Field Placement Coordinator